-The beach is framed by amazing rock formations that make for some great photo opportunities.
+Once you reach the beach you’ll find it’s beautifully framed by amazing rock formations which make for some great photo opportunities.

-We visited for the day and although we don’t surf it was great fun to watch the guys out in the waves and everybody around Mawi is there for same thing.
+We visited for the day and although we don’t surf, it was still great fun soaking up the surfer vibe and watching the guys out on the waves.

 There are kiosks where you can get cold drinks, fresh fruit and food and lots of places to sit in the sun or the shade.

-The vibes were good, the people were friendly and it’s an awesome spot to chill and grab some vegetable noodles.
+The atmosphere was good, the people were friendly and it’s an awesome spot to chill and grab some vegetable noodles.

-Gili Trawangan, Gili Air and Gili Meno are an archipelago of small islands, home to some of the clearest blue waters and most famous snorkelling in Indonesia.
+Gili Trawangan, Gili Air and Gili Meno are an archipelago of small islands, home to some of the clearest blue waters and famous for great snorkelling in Indonesia.

-Gili Islands Snorkeling Day Trip is recommended if you do fancy doing some snorkelling.
+Gili Islands Snorkeling Day Trip is highly recommended if you do fancy doing some snorkelling.

 Scuba diving and free diving are very popular here due to the beautiful coral formations and abundance of marine life including sea turtles.
-The most famous diving points are Shark Point, Manta Point and Simon’s Reef.
+With the most famous diving points being Shark Point, Manta Point and Simon’s Reef.

-The Private Gili Islands Trip w.
-Glass-Bottom Boat is an enjoyable and relaxing way to get close up to the amazing marine life.
+Alternatively, the Private Gili Islands Trip w.
+Glass-Bottom Boat is another enjoyable and relaxing way to get close-up to the amazing marine life.

-Cars and motorised vehicles are prohibited on the islands, so the preferred form of transport is by foot, bicycle or the horse-drawn carriages called cidomos.
+Cars and motorised vehicles are prohibited on the islands.
+The different forms of transport are by foot, bicycle or horse-drawn carriages called Cidomos.
 Bicycles can be rented from the locals.

-So, if you’re talking the most tropical Lombok beaches, then these have to be visited.
+So, if you’re talking about seeing the best Lombok beaches, then the Gili Islands have to be included.